pulsar-edit/.github/PRIVACY_POLICY.md

 ### How is this Information Collected

-When you sign up with Pulsar, and choose to make an account, this is the data collected to make sure your account works, and is able to protect Packages from malicious
-Actors pretending to be someone they're not.
+When you sign up with Pulsar, and choose to make an account, this is the data collected to make sure your account works, and is able to protect Packages from Malicious Actors pretending to be someone they're not.

 ### What is Done with this Information

-This information is used to let you authenticate against the Pulsar Backend, when publishing, deleted, or starring a package.
+This information is used to let you authenticate against the Pulsar Backend when publishing, deleted, or starring a package.

 ### Who has Access to this Information